 One of the appeals of using printed banners as a marketing and promotional tool is their versatility.
-Banners can be hung in many different situations for either very short term or longer term promotion both indoors and outside.
-We have put together some hints and tips on how to professionally hang a banner in a variety of situations.
+Banners can be hung in many different places, for either short-term or long-term promotion.
+Here are some hints and tips We have put together some hints and tips on how to professionally hang a banner.
+Here are the ways banners can be displayed:

 On a Fence